 There would be no better opportunity to lean into new experiences, and no better place to develop the ability to seek out exciting, yet uncomfortable situations than a different country with a different language.

 More importantly, I knew that speaking Spanish would require the courage to get in the necessary reps, despite the numerous errors I would make.

-As with any new challenge, the bottleneck was fear.
+But as with any new challenge, the bottleneck for learning Spanish wasn’t talent, ability, or now the opportunity to practice: it was fear.
 I was afraid to speak—afraid my accent would be laughed at, afraid I would be judged for making a mistake.
 I recognized, cognitively, that the things I feared were without real consequence.
 If I made a linguistic mistake, the only thing in danger of harm was my ego.

 Layers beneath the surface, my real fear was of discomfort.
 Which is what I’d already set a goal to conquer.